alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/tf255352-and-tf255331-warning-during-tfs-2010-beta2-install.md

 tags: [Team Foundation Server]
 categories: [Team Foundation Server]
 ---
 This can happen when you change machine name after you installed and configured sql server.
-Iâ€™m trying various type of installation of tfs2010 just to verify the various options, my virtual machine had the default name, so I changed after I installed sql server 2008.
+I'm trying various type of installation of tfs2010 just to verify the various options, my virtual machine had the default name, so I changed after I installed sql server 2008.
 I already know that this could cause problems, so I started a fresh installation of TFS just to verify if I guess correctly.

 Here is the two warnings I got during installation